 The customer of the service or activity

-The customers of these IANA activities are TLD registries, .INT registrants, the Root Zone Maintainer, DNS validating resolver operators.
+The primary customers of these IANA activities are TLD registry managers, .INT registrants, DNS validating resolver operators.
 For further details on the customer(s) for each activity, please see Annex A.

 Registries involved in providing the service or activity

-TLD registries (ccTLD and gTLD) are involved in providing the service.
+TLD registries (including ccTLD and gTLD) are involved in providing the service.
 For further details on which TLD registry (ccTLD or gTLD) is involved in each activity, please see Annex A.

 Overlap or interdependencies between your IANA requirements and the functions required by other customer communities

-The DNS requires IP addresses to function (both IPV4 and IPV6) from the Address Registries and as such is an interdependency for many of the IANA functions.
+The IETF, through its responsibilities for developing the underlying DNS protocol and its extensions, may designate parts of the domain name space for particular protocol-related purposes that may overlap with usages assigned through ICANN policies.
+It may also designate portions of the namespace as invalid, illegal or reserved based on evolution of the underlying DNS protocol and its extensions.
+It may also expand the scope of namespace to be managed through such changes.
 Additional overlap and/or interdependencies have been identified for each activity in Annex A.

 Existing Pre-Transition Arrangements